shri30yans/Bot_go_brrr.../readme.md

 #Server Bot
-This bot a a private bot for my server.
-It has a Karma based system for all the members and a server-specific credit system that can be used to buy things in the server.
+A bot made for specific server needs.
+###Functions:

+* Upvote/Downvote based Karma system
+* Server Economy
+* An award system
+* Events
+* Starboard
+* Auto-reactions in meme and suggestion channels

+###To run the bot:
-Some other functions include auto-reactions in meme and suggestion channels To deploy this bot create a .env file similiar like to the one in the sample.
-Enter your bot token and Database details.
+1. To deploy this bot create a .env file similiar like to the one in the sample.
+2. Enter your bot token and Database details.
-Make sure that you have all the libraries in requirements.py downloaded.
+3. Make sure that you have all the libraries in requirements.py downloaded.